 Detailed information about the project requirements, review criteria, proposal template, budget template, and award management is included in the proposal guidelines.
-The application period will close on May 15, 2020 at 11:59 pm.
+The application portal will open on September 12, 2023.
+The deadline for submitting proposals is November 10, 2023 at 5:00 p.m.
 Faculty may submit proposals by using the link below.
-The proposal form requires the submission of the technical proposal template (template may be downloaded below) along with a proposed budget, budget justification, and University statement of intent.
+The proposal form requires the submission of the technical proposal template (template may be downloaded below) along with a proposed budget, budget justification, budget summary, and University statement of intent.

 - Technical proposal template

 - Budget template

 - Submit a proposal.
 Please register an account first at https://cmu.infoready4.com before submitting your proposal.

 All institutions that receive Manufacturing Innovation Program awards will need to be entered into Carnegie Mellon’s vendor system for payment purposes.
 Institutions will need to complete the supplier forms and return them to Jim Whitfield at email@example.com.
 These forms must be submitted before the sub-agreement process can be started.
 Institutions that have NOT engaged in the Manufacturing Innovation Program in the past with Carnegie Mellon are strongly encouraged to submit the Supplier package at proposal time.

 - Check out the slides from our fall 2020 webinar